 We meet Taavi on a sunny morning in July as he agrees to take a coffee with us to tell us about why he has chosen to move to South Tyrol and work for Intercable in the automotive sector and why he likes it here.
-A notebook in one hand, with the other he opens for us the door of a meeting room.
-Inside, everything is made of wood, from the big common table, to the wooden walls, a cozy environment and the perfect place for a chat.
-Taavi takes the time to talk with us, although his schedule is very busy: within a few days he is off to Slovakia for two weeks, to follow the operation of a factory.
+With a notebook in one hand, he opens the door of the meeting room for us.
+Inside, everything is made of wood, from the big common table to the wooden walls, it is a cozy environment, and the perfect place for a chat.
+Taavi takes the time to talk with us, although his schedule is very busy: within a few days, he is off to Slovakia for two weeks to follow the operation of a factory.

 What it means to be a global industrial engineer at Intercable

 “Half of the time I work in the office in Bruneck and half of the time I am working abroad to support the operation of our plants in Slovakia and China.- Taavi tells us – The job can be tough because you have to be flexible and willing to travel a lot, but if you have a positive attitude and are motivated it is exciting and extremely interesting: you fix problems, you make sure everything run smoothly, you coordinate different engineering activities and help them to perform better and this can have a big impact on production”.